Demographics of Filipino Americans: New Jersey

 Filipinos are the third largest group of Asian Americans in New Jersey after Indian and Chinese Americans.
+In 2024, there were an estimated 120,000 Filipino Americans living in New Jersey.
 In 2010, there were 110,650 single-race Filipino Americans living in New Jersey.
 In 2011, New Jersey was home to five percent (86,600) of the United States' Filipino immigrants.
 By 2013, an estimated 134,647 single- and multi-racial Filipino Americans lived in New Jersey.

 Bergen County, Hudson County, Middlesex County, and Passaic County (all in Northern and Central New Jersey) have the state's largest Filipino populations, and are home to over half the Filipinos residing in New Jersey.
 In Bergen County in particular, Bergenfield, along with Paramus, Hackensack, New Milford, Dumont, Fair Lawn, and Teaneck have become growing hubs for Filipino Americans.
 Taken as a whole, these municipalities are home to a significant proportion of Bergen County's Philippine population.
 A census-estimated 20,859 single-race Filipino Americans resided in Bergen County as of 2013, an increase from the 19,155 counted in 2010.
 Bergenfield has become known as Bergen County's Little Manila and hosts its annual Filipino American Festival.
 Within Bergen County, there are Filipino American organizations based in Paramus, Fair Lawn, and Bergenfield.
 In Hudson County, Jersey City is home to the largest Filipino population in New Jersey, with over 16,000 Filipinos in 2010, accounting for seven percent the city's population.
 This is an increase from 11,677 in 1990.
 In the 1970s, to acknowledge the Filipinos immigrating to Jersey City, the city named a street Manila Avenue.